lineartimer/WebAppStarterPack/doc/notes.md

 - Start Docker Desktop and update it if necessary
 - In VS Code Terminal, cd into the root directory of the repo and run

-docker build --no-cache -f src/<backend's folder>/Dockerfile -t backend:latest --platform linux/amd64 .
+docker build --no-cache -f src/<backend's folder>/Dockerfile -t ca-backend:latest --platform linux/amd64 .

 - You can list the content of a directory by inserting RUN dir . at the appropriate location in the docker file
 - You can get the directory you're in by echo %cd%